 Jubilee Hall

-Faculty: Brady-Amoon; Cicero; Cruza-Guet; DeVitre; Kulstad; S. Lee; M. Lee
+Faculty: Brady-Amoon; Cicero; Cruza-Guet; DeVitre; Kulstad; M. Lee; S. Lee

-The Department offers several graduate programs, ranging from Master's, Educational Specialist, Doctor of Philosophy, and certficates.
+The Department offers several graduate programs, ranging from Master's, Educational Specialist, Doctor of Philosophy, and certificates.
 Please review the Programs portion of this Catalogue and the College's website for a complete list.

-The Ph.D. in Counseling Psychology program is accredited by the American Psychological Association (APA) through its Office of Program Consultation and Accreditation since October 22, 1999:
+The Ph.D. in Counseling Psychology program is accredited by the American Psychological Association (APA) through its Office of Program Consultation and Accreditation since October 22, 1999.
+The APA can be contacted at:

 750 First Street NE